 If a leave request falls within the short-notice period defined in Application for Future Leave or Application for Backdated Leave, the system behaves as follows:

-Option | Impact |
+Behavior | Impact |

-Block Unplanned Leave | Request is blocked and cannot be submitted. |
+Block Unplanned Leave | Request won't be allowed to be submitted.
+All backdated leave will not be allowed. |

 Therefore, admins should set the Unplanned Leave Behavior according to the company’s leave policy and the nature of the leave type.